heidihendry/camelot/doc/library.rst

 Note the pipe ('\|') in the above example: this means "OR" in a search.

-(requires 1.4.0+) Camelot also supports negation.
+Camelot also supports negation.
 For example, to find all photos which are flagged but do not have any species:

 ::
     flagged:true !species:*